gaia-adm/result-processing/README.md

 ## Result processing service

-- connects to RabbitMQ and creates binding from "result-upload" exchange to queues named like result processors based on dataType.
-Each result processor has its own queue.
+- connects to RabbitMQ and creates binding from "result-upload" exchange to queues named like result processors dataType.
+Each dataType has its own queue.
 - requires at least one processor to be present, otherwise the service cannot start (since it then cannot connect to RabbitMQ and there is nothing to do)
 - by default processors directory is "processors", can be customized through PROCESSORS_PATH environment variable
 - during startup processors subdirectories are scanned for "processor-descriptor.json" files and found processors are executed without parameters and STDIN ending immediately to verify execution.
 Processors exiting with non 0 code or failing to execute are ignored.